Research

 Pattern 3: High Pause-to-Text Ratio

-• Did you spend more time thinking/pausing than actively typing?
+• Did we spend more time thinking/pausing than actively typing?

-• Estimate your production rate: fewer than 10 words/minute?
+• Estimate production rate: fewer than 10 words/minute?

 Pattern 4: Recursive Revision

-• Did you scroll back to revise earlier sections instead of moving forward?
+• Did we scroll back to revise earlier sections instead of moving forward?

-• Did you revise the opening 3+ times before allowing yourself to continue?
+• Did we revise the opening 3+ times before moving forward?

 Scoring